 Another situation when the logo is not associated with you is a cognitive dissonance situation.
 Let me show you this on the example.
 Think about a company that produces paper and has a book in the logo.
 It is not logical.
 Yes, books are made of paper, but a book in the logo is associated with a bookstore, library, or publishing house, not paper production.
 Of course, the differences can be more subtle.

 Ask someone or do a questionnaire among people who don’t know your company.
 What kind of services do they associate your logo with?
 Guessing the industry is an ideal situation, but if more than half responses are completely different than you anticipated, it is a sign that it’s time for a big change.

 It is made by you.
 Or your friend.
 For free.

-A logo is often the first element that a potential customer or contractor see.
-It is worth to pay more attention to it and try to make it adapted not only to your brand’s profile but also to the changing world and technology.
+A logo is often the first element that a potential customer or contractor sees.
+It is worth paying more attention to it and trying to make it adapted not only to your brand’s profile but also to the changing world and technology.
 If a few of the above situations concern you, then it is a good time for a change.